jnunyez/docker-vRAN-ZeroMQ/README.md

 64 bytes from 45.45.0.1: icmp_seq=7 ttl=64 time=56.4 ms
 ```

-After attachment note that you have to manually add a default route in the UE to reach the Internet:
+After attachment note that you have to manually add a default route and deleting default route in the UE to reach the Internet through `tun_srsue`:

 ```
 docker exec -it uezmr bash -c "ip r d default"